battlecode/battlecode-server-2017/specs.md

 In addition, attacking a square (except for Noise Tower attacks) destroys all cows on that square and self destructs will destroy all cows within range.
 All weapons used are certified humane.

 ### Milk
 Milk comes from cows.
 They are automatically milked by either being within the containment field of a PASTR, or by being on the same square as a robot (which milks them in its spare time).
 Robots only give 5% of the milk that a PASTR would generate.
 Destroying an enemy PASTR gives 1/10 of `GameConstants.WIN_QTY` milk.
+The amount of milk gained from a square is exactly equal to the quantity of cows on that square.
+When more than one PASTR controls a square, the milk from that square is shared equally.

 Maps